 1. Prepare in Advance

 Talk about the holiday as it approaches: what the kids can expect, and what the expectations of them will be.
 Remember, they don’t have their eye on the calendar with years of Thanksgiving nostalgia to reflect upon.
 Read Thanksgiving books throughout November as a family.
-The Home School Post has put together a great list of all different kinds of Thanksgiving stories.
-Working on an ongoing gratitude project as a family, like a thankful wreath, is a great way to keep the meaning of the holiday on the forefront of their minds.
+Working on an ongoing gratitude project as a family, such as a thankful wreath, is a great way to keep the meaning of the holiday on the forefront of their minds.

 2. Fun Food